labarilem/notes/notes/building-microservices/integration.md

 ### UI Fragment composition

 Rather than having our UI make API calls and map everything back to UI controls, we could have our services provide parts of the UI directly.

 ![Image](./images/ui-fragment-composition.png)

-The same team that makes changes to the services can also be in charge of making changes to those parts of the UI, allowing to get changes out faster.
+The same team that makes changes to the services can also be in charge of making changes to those parts of the UI, allowing us to get changes out faster.

 Downsides: